YangWoomin/ZilliaxServer/README.md

 ## Network
 ### "network" module
-* this moudle is core of sending and receiving data on network asynchronously
+* this moudle is core of sending and receiving data on network synchronously/asynchronously
 * the following features are or would be supported

 | Feature | Implemented | Tested |